Punic religion: Sacrifice and dedications

 Animals and other valuables were sacrificed to propitiate the gods; such sacrifices had to be done according to strict specifications, which are described on nine surviving inscriptions known as "sacrificial tariffs."
 The longest of these is KAI 69, known as the Marseille Tariff, after its find-spot, which probably originally stood in Carthage.
 It lists the portions of sacrifices that the priests of a temple of Baal Saphon were entitled to.
 The other sacrificial tariffs are CIS I.165, 167–170, 3915–3917, all found in North Africa.
 These tariffs are similar to a pair of fifth-century BC tariff inscriptions found at the Phoenician city of Kition in Cyprus.
 They also share some terminology and formulae with Ugaritic and Biblical Hebrew texts on sacrifice.
 There is also a list of festival offerings, CIS I.166 and many short votive inscriptions, mostly associated with the tophets.
 Many of these tophet inscriptions refer to the sacrificial ritual as mlk (vocalized mulk or molk), which some scholars connect with the biblical Moloch.
 Votive inscriptions are also found in other contexts; a long inscription on an eighth-century BC bronze statuette found at Seville dedicates it to Athtart (KAI^{5} 294).
 A fifth-century BC inscription (KAI 72) from Ebusus records the dedication of a temple, first to Rašap-Melqart, and then to Tinnit and Gad by a priest who states that the process involved making a vow.
 A stele erected at Carthage in the mid-second century BC by a woman named Abibaal shows the sacrifice of a cow's head by burning on an altar; the details of the image show continuity with much earlier Near Eastern sacrificial rituals.

 Libations and incense also appear to have been an important part of sacrifices, based on archaeological finds.
 A custom attested at Byblos by the Greek author Lucian of Samosata that those sacrificing to Melqart had to shave their heads may explain ritual razors found in many Carthaginian tombs.

 Tophets and child sacrifice

 Various Greek and Roman sources describe and criticize the Carthaginians as engaging in the practice of sacrificing children by burning.
 Classical writers describing some version of child sacrifice to "Cronos" (Baal Hammon) include the Greek historians Diodorus Siculus and Cleitarchus, as well as the Christian apologists Tertullian and Orosius.
 These descriptions were compared to those found in the Hebrew Bible describing the sacrifice of children by burning to Baal and Moloch at a place called Tophet.
-The ancient descriptions were seemingly confirmed by the discovering of the so-called "Tophet of Salammbô" in Carthage in 1921, which contained the urns of cremated children.
+The ancient descriptions were seemingly confirmed by the discovering of the Carthage tophet in 1921, which contained the urns of cremated children.
 However, modern historians and archaeologists debate the reality and extent of this practice.
 Some scholars propose that all remains at the tophet were sacrificed, whereas others propose that only some were.